-MEET THE DIETITIAN
+MEET THE DIETITIANS

 The constant overflow of information and opinions in our culture on how to eat, look, and move disconnects us from our own true needs, preferences, and values over time.
 This messaging sells that more control is the answer (you need to try harder, do better), yet I’ve seen, despite a lot of work/money/time/effort, often we feel just the opposite.

-About Lisa
+About The Founder, Lisa Carrigg

-I provide support as an Accredited Practising Dietitian with additional training experience to help weave in nutrition science while guiding clients back into connection with their own body’s needs, their own preferences and their own values so they can heal from dieting, feel more empowered to make their own choices for their unique body’s needs and pursue living and engaging in their lives in ways that matter to them.
+I provide support as an Accredited Practising Dietitian with additional training experience to help weave in nutrition science while guiding clients back into connection with their own body’s needs and their own preferences and their own values so they can heal from dieting, feel more empowered to make their own choices for their unique body’s needs and pursue living and engaging in their lives in ways that matter to them.

 I love supporting my amazing clients in the clinic, but when I’m not there you can find me enjoying other things I love including hiking (being in nature in general), swimming, camping, barre, pepperoni pizza with pineapple (controversial I know), brunch (with a mimosa of course), snuggling my cats, travelling with my hubby or doing yoga among other things.